Nastarii/Q_learning_projects/README.md

-Q-Learning algorithm to learn how to solve sukodu board --
+Code to solve sukodu board with Q Learning Algorithm --

 Sudoku solver result on logaritmic scale: